haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2022/index.md

 <br>
 ### C82-C34 AlphaFold-multimer model

-We have generated this model using a local version of Alphafold.
+We have generated this model using the [Colab version of Alphafold](https://github.com/sokrypton/ColabFold){:target="_blank"}.
 The results are provided in the data you downloaded in the `AF2-multimer` directory.

 <a class="prompt prompt-info">
 Consider the Predicted aligned error displayed as a matrix.